Frida010/sweden-quiz/README.md

 # Sweden Quiz

-The Sweden Quiz is a quiz game and all questions are all about Sweden.
+The Sweden Quiz is a website were you can play a quiz game and all the questions are about Sweden.
 The quiz tests your knowledge about the land in the far north.
-The questions are funny and have unusual twists.
+The questions are funny.

-Users of this website will be able to play a quiz game about Sweden and at the end of the game the user will get a score of how many points the person got in total.
+At the end of the game the user will get a score of how many points the person got in total.

 The website contains a header and a footer.
 The footer contains icons whit links to social media.